-- (C) The supervision and teaching of other personnel; - (D) The delegation of certain nursing practices to other personnel as set forth in regulations established by the board
+- (C) The supervision and teaching of other personnel. - (D) The delegation of certain nursing practices to other personnel as set forth in rules established by the board.

-Licensed Practical Nurses - A.C.A. § 17-87-102 (9):
+Licensed Practical Nurses - A.C.A. § 17-87-102 (9)

-• the delegation of certain nursing practices to other personnel
+• The delegation of certain nursing practices to other personnel as set forth in rules established by the board.